DvsenseDriver 1.2.4

 Acquire And Process Events

-In the DvsenseDriver, two methods for acquiring and processing camera data are provided to meet different needs and scenarios.
+DVSenseDriver provides two methods for acquiring and processing camera data to meet different needs and scenarios.

-• Asynchronous method: Based on callback functions, it offers better real - time performance but has a higher development difficulty.
+• Asynchronous method: Based on callback functions.
+It offers better real-time performance but is more difficult to develop.

 • Acquire a fixed number of events.